CiscoDevNet/appdynamics-ansible-agent-installer/README.md

 Ansible collection supports the following deployment patterns:

-- Download the agent installer directly to target hosts
+- Download the agent installer directly to target hosts (remote)
-- Download the agent installer to Ansible controller and distribute it across target hosts
+- Download the agent installer to Ansible controller and distribute it across target hosts (local)

 see example playbooks.

 ## Requirements

-- AppDynamics SaaS controller only
+- AppDynamics SaaS controller only.
+For more details please refer to [agent installer docs](https://docs.appdynamics.com/latest/en/application-monitoring/install-app-server-agents/agent-installer#AgentInstaller-AgentInstallerRequirements)
 - Ansible 2.9 and above
-- `unzip` and `curl` on target hosts
+- `unzip` and `curl` must be installed on target hosts

 ## Using this collection